Essential Guide to Hong Kong

 Club Wear – jeans and tee shirts / tank tops

-Sauna Wear – bring your own flip flops
+Sauna Wear - bring your own flip-flops

 Beach Wear – speedos or surfer shorts

-Many hotels now offer free wired internet access or WiFi, although some still persist with charges.
+Many hotels offer free wired internet access or WiFi, although some still persist with charges.
 PCCW and Y5ZONE offer flat rate daily, weekly or monthly packages that provide access in many coffee shops, restaurants and other public places.